About the Community

 If you want to connect to our slack team through an IRC client please click here after signing up.

-The slack channel is currently also mirrored at #mesos channel on irc.freenode.net.
+The slack channel is currently also mirrored at #mesos channel on irc.freenode.net and at matrix.

 If you are new to IRC, you can use a web-based client.